thetarnav/glitched-writer/README.md

 Writer.write('Hello there!')
 /**
  * The shape of one character:
- * span.gw-char (state classes: .gw-typing or .gw-finished)
+ * span.gw-char (and .gw-finished when finish typing)
  * 	span.gw-ghosts
  * 	span.gw-letter (also .gw-glitched when it is a "glitched" char.)
  * 	span.gw-ghosts